selvinortiz/craft.patrol/README.md

 3. Adjust file permissions as necessary

 ### Setup
-Patrol offer a pretty straight forward but fully featured UI to adjust settings as needed
+Patrol offers a pretty straight forward but fully featured UI to adjust settings as needed
 Additionally, you can fully configure Patrol via environment configs which will take priority.

 ### Notes